How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 Key takeaways

-The first key takeaway is that where you as a blogger lives matters far less than where your readers live, when it comes to RPMs.
+The first key takeaway is that where you live matters far less than where your readers live, when it comes to RPMs.
 I think this will come as no great surprise to most bloggers.

 There is of course still something of a correlation between a blogger’s location and income, and that is likely to be because bloggers often target (either intentionally or inadvertently) readers from their own country.
 Again, this will be of no great surprise to most bloggers.

-There is another obvious takeaway here, and that is that if you want to maximize your revenue, you should target readers from the USA.
-I would like to put a big caveat on that, though.
-It doesn’t always make sense to do that…
+There is another obvious takeaway here, and that is that if you want to maximize your revenue, it MIGHT be worth targeting readers from the USA.

 It is also worth pointing out that you are essentially an expert on your own country’s way of doing things, so you will most likely be able to produce better quality content if you target your own country, than if you target another country.
 This could result in higher pageviews and therefore higher income, even though your RPMs might be lower.